googlearchive/blog/_drafts/2014-08-18_small_file_big_plans.markdown

 ---
 _platform.js is Polymer's collection of Web Component polyfills & polymer.js is our opinionated sugar for making it easier to build compelling elements and apps of your own._

 Big, or should we say small, news on the Polymer project today.
-The size of the polymer.js file needed to run on fully-functional browsers is down to 32kb gzipped and minified.
-The polyfills add 37kb to work with browsers that don't yet implement web components natively.
+The size of the `polymer.js` file needed to run on fully-functional browsers is down to 32kb gzipped and minified.
+The polyfills add 37kb to work with browsers that don't yet implement Web Components natively.

 By “fully functional browsers” we don’t just mean “Chrome.”
 We’re building Polymer for the web platform of tomorrow, not just the Chrome of today - as the great Wayne Gretzky would say, we’re skating to where the puck is going, not where it has been.
-As the web components standards are rolled into more and more browsers, the need for platform.js polyfills will shrink to 0 - and you’ll be left with just pure Polymer goodness.
+As the web components standards are rolled into more and more browsers, the need for `platform.js` polyfills will shrink to 0 - and you’ll be left with just pure Polymer goodness.

-## Minify and Gzip you say?
+### Minified and Gzipped you say?

-You can find the latest minified polymer.js and platform.js under [Getting the Code](http://www.polymer-project.org/docs/start/getting-the-code.html) on the Polymer site.
+You can find the latest minified `polymer.js` and `platform.js` under [Getting the Code](http://www.polymer-project.org/docs/start/getting-the-code.html) on the Polymer site.

 Gzip compression is supported by most servers, and all modern browsers.
 Your server will compress the content types you specify before sending them to the client, minimizing bandwidth usage and speeding up load time.